tannerdolby/eleventy-plugin-metagen/README.md

 ```

 ### Custom Usage
-Providing all seven comma separated arguments to `metagen` is recommended until there is support for template variables to be parameters in the `metagen` shortcode.
-You might only need a few meta tags instead of the whole set, simply use the arguments you need and the ones not included won't generate `<meta>` tags.
+Providing all seven comma separated arguments to `metagen` is recommended.
+You might only need a few `<meta>` tags instead of the whole set, simply provide the arguments you need and the ones not included won't generate `<meta>` tags.

 Only the arguments you provide data for will be generated as `<meta>` tags.
 This allows you to include some of your own tags alongside `metagen` that use data from other sources, such as `<meta property="og:title" content="{{ page.url }}>"`.
+The following template variable can be used in the shortcodes parameter without the curly braces or quotes like `title=page.url`.
+More on template variable usage [below](https://github.com/tannerdolby/eleventy-plugin-metagen#use-your-data).

 ## Shortcode Options